ibm-cloud-docs/dns/dns-faq.md

 # DNS FAQs
 {:#dns-faq}

-Have a question about DNS?
-Review frequently asked questions, which provide answers to provisioning concerns, application access, and other common inquiries.
+Frequently asked questions for DNS and Domain Name Registration might include questions about server addresses, name server options, and other common inquiries.
+To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
 {:shortdesc}

 ## What are the DNS servers?